loelschlaeger/fHMM/README.md

 Set the model's [controls](#specifying-controls) and execute `fit_hmm(controls)`.
 See below for [examples](#examples).

 ## Data
-You can model share prices data provided by https://finance.yahoo.com/.
-Download your preferred stock via
+Download share prices data of your preferred stock from https://finance.yahoo.com/ via
 ```r
 download_data(name,symbol,from,to,path)
 ```